Chandrakant Sardeshmukh: Academic work and organisational affiliations

+Touring

 He has given hundreds of performances during the period of 1990-2011 and has toured around the world extensively, giving concerts in India, Germany, Australia, Japan, and the United States.
 He recorded traditional Indian music as well as experimented with several western and Japanese musicians.

+Ayurveda

 He had knowledge and background in Ayurveda (Indian medicine) from his father.
 He did extensive research in healing music and gave several healing music sessions to individuals and groups as well as disabled children and their parents.

-This is the report "In the healing music Session at Townsend and Kilparrin Schools Adelaide, Austrailia in 2004, Dr. Chandrakant provided an entertaining performance and question time to the visually impaired and multiply handicapped students.
-He played melodic pieces that for several minutes throughout his performance which gained the rapt attention of most of the children.
-It was also a time for parents, carers and teachers to relax.
-Due to the kind of severe (or profound) disabilities many of these students have, it was remarkable that he could extract even a few minutes of peace.
-He fielded many questions from them after the performance and allowed the blind students to feel various parts of the sitar.
-The children were very interested in the instrument and how it is played–they were particularly impressed by how it was built from pumpkins."
+Death

 Sardeshmukh died in a car accident near Solapur on 15 August 2011.
 He was 56 years old.